 Popular in Uzbek and Afghan dishes, this bread is a type of flatbread and is usually cooked in a clay oven.
-Obi non bread is normally made only using flour, yeast, salt, water, and milk.
-We love the patterns on it in the photo above!
+Obi non bread is normally made only using flour, yeast, salt, water and milk.

 Made from whole-wheat flour, paratha bread is a layered Indian flatbread that is usually fried or cooked in oil.
 Bakers can also bake them instead for a little healthier alternative.
 Paratha bread can be made and eaten with vegetables, potatoes, onions, eggs, and many other fillings.
 It is also very popular in countries like Malaysia and Singapore.

 This type of bread is found mostly in Russia and is a baked flatbread with some type of filling inside it.
 Most of the time, the filling consists of mashed potatoes, millet, and even various types of meat.
 The filling can be placed either inside the bread dough itself, or on one side of it with the other side covering it to keep the filling inside.